 What tools are available to help with my development application?

-Council’s interactive mapping tool allows you to view your property on a map to see the zone, zone precinct, overlays and neighbourhood plans that apply to your site.
+City Plan online includes a mapping tool that allows you to view your property on a map to see the zone, zone precinct, overlays and neighbourhood plans that apply to your site.
 It can also generate a property report that will help you to identify the rules that apply to your development and the criteria Council will use to assess your application.
 City Plan online operates best in Chrome.

 How to find a property